-OUC, the City's main service provider, in partnership with the City and its departments, will continue to expand the availability of reclaimed water; maintain a robust conservation program to reduce potable water demand; and partner with the water management districts and local utilities to implement the St. Johns River/Taylor Creek Reservoir Project.
+OUC, the City's main service provider, in partner-ship with the City, will continue to partner with the City to expand the availability of reclaimed water; maintain a robust conservation program to reduce potable water demand; and partner with the water management districts and local utilities to implement the St. Johns River/Taylor Creek Reservoir Project.